grumat/glossy-msp430/Hardware/STLinkForm/FABRICATION.md

 ## JLCPCB Order

 For the fabrication of samples, use the [output\STLinkForm-grumat.zip](output\STLinkForm-grumat.zip) file.
-This can be sent directly to JLCPCB, as designed was once approved and produced in 08-Dec-2022.
+This can be sent directly to JLCPCB, as design was once approved and produced in 08-Dec-2022.

 These are the order details: